 However, the case underlines how important it is for solicitors to stick to their own areas of expertise and not be tempted to dabble.

-If you have been given negligent Landlord and Tenant advice or have let down by a solicitor in relation to another area of law, then find out where you stand by calling 0333 888 0403 or email us at [email protected]
+If you have been given negligent Landlord and Tenant advice or have let down by a solicitor in relation to another area of law, then find out where you stand by contacting our free helpline.
+Call 0333 888 0403 or email us at [email protected]